enkidevs/curriculum/spreadsheets/intermediate/chart-customization/README.md

-name: Charts II
+name: Chart Customizations

-description: Learn how to choose the right charts, change their type, and data.
+description: What is the "Chart Editor" and how to use it.

 insights:
-  - example-chart
+  - the-chart-editor
-  - how-to-chose-the-right-chart
+  - series
-  - how-to-change-the-charts-type
+  - legend-and-horizontal-axis
-  - how-to-change-chart-data
+  - vertical-axis-and-gridlines

 aspects:
   - workout